javierosorio/devil_in_the_details_mtsummit25/data/text/README.md

 * **es_en** Translation from Spanish to English
 * **ar_en** Translation from Arabic to English

-We used the following machine-translation tools to generate the translations:
+We used the following machine-translation tools to generate the translations from Spanish and Arabic into English (es_en, ar_en) and the reverse translation from English to Spanish and Arabic (en_es, en_ar):
 * Google translate
 * DeepL
 * Deep Learning